 If an employee believes they have been wrongfully terminated, they may be able to file a lawsuit against you.
 If this is the case, the first thing to do is to seek legal guidance from your attorney.

-According to Zelman, an employer that terminates an employee in violation of federal, state or local laws, or in breach of an agreement with the employee, exposes itself to liability in the form of civil lawsuits, statutory penalties and potentially equitable or injunctive relief enjoining the employer from continuing to violate the laws.
+According to Zelmanowitz, an employer that terminates an employee in violation of federal, state or local laws — or in breach of an agreement with the employee — exposes itself to liability in the form of civil lawsuits, statutory penalties, and potentially equitable or injunctive relief that enjoins the employer from continuing to violate the laws.

 “In many cases, an employee will file an administrative claim and an employer may be subject to an administrative investigation or potential administrative hearing,” Russell said.
 “However, in many cases, an employee may be able to pursue his or her claims by filing a lawsuit against their employer in court.”

-If the wrongfully terminated employee chooses to seek litigation, it can cost you in legal fees, back-pay damages, future wages, liquidated damages, emotional distress damages and/or punitive damages.
+If the wrongfully terminated employee seeks litigation, it can cost you legal fees, back-pay damages, future wages, liquidated damages, emotional distress and/or punitive damages.

-“Federal and state-level agencies may also seek to enforce the respective workplace laws, including criminal penalties and, possibly, imprisonment," Zelman said.
+“Federal and state-level agencies may also seek to enforce the respective workplace laws, including criminal penalties and possibly imprisonment,” Zelmanowitz said.

-To reduce the possibility of unlawful termination, it is wise to seek guidance from your employment attorney before firing an employee.
+To reduce the possibility of unlawful termination, seek guidance from your employment attorney before you fire an employee.
 Additionally, if you have made the error of wrongfully terminating an employee and are facing a wrongful-termination lawsuit, contact your attorney as soon as possible.

 Source interviews were conducted for a previous version of this article.